oceanhackweek/ohw22-proj-front-finder/README.md

         - see saildrone_processing.py, and view_data_AA.ipynb
     - Felipe: processed SSH data to calculate gradient and threshold.
 Also, compared and merged saildrone measurement with SSH in space and time
         - see gradient_peaks.ipynb
-    -Mackenzie: Reviewed progress and started to convert Maya's code to xarray
+    - Mackenzie: Reviewed progress and started to convert Maya's code to xarray